In-Home Skilled Nursing: Quality Care With Comfort

 It is very common for older adults to experience a loss of appetite or changes in smell or taste.
 During the aging process, many individuals begin to reduce their food intake or skip meals altogether.
 The prospect of dining or being alone may also take away from the enjoyment of what was once a shared activity with others.

 For seniors exhibiting signs of short- or long-term memory loss, there is an added concern about preparing food using a stove, microwave or electrical heating appliance.
 Will your friend or loved one remember to turn off the stove or oven or avoid using certain items or utensils when heating foods in a microwave?
-Do they have the ability to adjust knobs on a toaster or will they remember to turn off a coffee or crock pot?
+Do they have the ability to adjust knobs on a toaster or will they remember to turn off a coffee or slow cooker?
 Confusion and forgetfulness can be a dangerous combination for someone who is left alone to navigate kitchen duties.

 And what about meal clean up?
 Who will tidy up the kitchen after a meal has been prepared?
 Will dirty dishes or leftover food begin to pile up on the stove, counters or in the sink?
 Meal messes can be yet another reason why many older adults just don’t want to bother with the time and tasks involved.